ramseyjiang/go_mid_to_senior/patterns/behavioral/readme.md

 Chain of Responsibility is a behavioral design pattern that lets you pass requests along a chain of handlers.
 Upon receiving a request, each handler decides either to process the request or to pass it to the next handler in the chain

+Command is a behavioral design pattern that allows encapsulating a request or operation as an object.
+It converts requests or simple operations into a stand-alone object that can be stored, passed, and executed independently of the original requester.
+The pattern separates the requester (client) from the object that performs the action (receiver).
+This transformation lets you pass requests as a method arguments, delay or queue a request’s execution, and support undoable operations.